 At our NYC Neurofeedback Clinic, neurofeedback can also be combined with talk therapy.
 By combining the two, one gets the supportive holding environment of working with a therapist as well as the powerful brain training effects of neurofeedback.
 Neurofeedback will keep the central nervous system regulated and out of the fight or flight response to benefit most from the learning and processing taking place with the conscious brain in the therapy session.

 What if my Child needs therapy?
-Learn the Different Types of Child Therapy
+Learn the Different Types of Therapy for Children

 Therapy can be a safe space for kids to process thoughts and feelings.
 It is unique and different for every person, child or adult.
 It is also important for parents to remember that therapy for kids is not the same as psychotherapy for adults.
 How so?
 Because a child's main language is play and children learn and communicate through play therapy a therapy session for a child will also include other nonverbal modalities like: play therapy, dance therapy, biblio therapy, art therapy, music therapy, and nature therapy.
 Many children and teens have problems that affect how they feel, act, or learn and the therapeutic space, or playroom, can be a safe place for children of all ages to explore thoughts and feelings in a creative way.
 The sessions vary; your child's therapy session might be loud and messy and the next session may be quiet and still.
 When it comes to therapy for children, there is space for everyone and everything in a playroom.
 All are welcome; all parts of a family and child are welcomed and allowed to express oneself during a therapy session.